netvlies/NetvliesFormBundle/README.md

 ### Translations

-The bundle makes use of the Symfony validation messages and provides translation files for bundle pecific captions.
+The bundle makes use of the Symfony validation messages and provides translation files for bundle specific captions.
 All of these translations can be overridden by creating your own translation files and putting them in one of the directories specified in [`Symfony documentation`](http://symfony.com/doc/2.1/book/translation.html#translation-locations-and-naming-conventions).